honunu/XT01/README.md

 3. We assume the water is drinkable.
 4. We assume the glass will not break when we grab it.

 Animals also make assumptions.
 I was watching a cat walking with her child one afternoon.
 The kitten's mother does not walk alongside with her child.
 She walks a few meters before her child catches up.
 The kitten won't walk unless its mother proves it's safe.
+I stepped forward and cut in between them before the kitten reached its mom.
+The kitten stared at me, scared, waiting for a chance to move.

+Normal person wouldn'd find their behaviors amazing, but I was stunned.
+The mother assumed she could protect her kitten, so she walked in front, but apparently I could easily took the kitten away, she had not chance of protecting her child against me.
+This is much like human behaviours when a boy holds a girl's hand, leading the girl into unknown areas.

+Some basic logics are universal among living creatures, especially those related to primitive emotions.

 ### What is XT01
 XT01 is a tool to break down behaviours.